darkhelmet/verboselogging/posts/getting-rid-of-transactions-for-the-poor-man.md

 ---
 A quick post for today.

 Want to get rid of transactions from ActiveRecord for something?
-Here’s a cheap way to do it.
+Here's a cheap way to do it.

 <script type='text/javascript' src="http://gist.github.com/373215.js?file=no_transactions.rb">
 </script>
 It only works for MySQL obviously, but you can roll your own if you are on postgres.
-I’ll make it a bit less crappy and make it a gem or something.
+I'll make it a bit less crappy and make it a gem or something.